Categories

 Category Description

-Articles of clothing or fashion accessories other than jewelry (which should be submitted to the Jewelry category).
+Articles of clothing or fashion accessories other than jewelry (which should be entered in the Jewelry category).

 Examples (including but not limited to)

-Fully realized articles and outfits, sketches, tech packs, etc. Jackets, dresses, shirts, gowns, scarves, hats, bags, belts, shoes, etc. as well as experimental designs, wearable art, and work made from found materials.
+Sketches, tech packs, fully realized articles and outfits, jackets, dresses, shirts, gowns, scarves, hats, bags, belts, shoes, etc. as well as experimental designs, wearable art, and work made from found materials.

 Special Instructions